Crown-Commercial-Service/digitalmarketplace-search-api/README.md

 elasticsearch
 ```

-The Search API runs on port 5001.
-Calls to the Search API require a valid bearer
+Calls to the Search API require a valid bearer token.
+For development
-token.
-For development environments, this defaults to `myToken`.
-An example request to your local search API
+environments, this defaults to `myToken`.
+An example request to your local
-would therefore be:
+search API would therefore be:

 ```
 curl -i -H "Authorization: Bearer myToken" 127.0.0.1:5001/g-cloud/services/search?q=email
 ```

+When running the Search API locally it listens on port 5001 by default.

 ### Updating application dependencies